 Playground operators must take reasonable care to inspect and maintain the infrastructure, equipment and surfaces of designated play areas to make sure children are safe.
 This includes taking steps to repair broken components and eliminate dangerous conditions which could expose children to injury.
 Failing to do this may constitute negligence meaning they will be liable for any damage that results.

-You will be entitled to compensation if your child was injured because of a playground operator’s negligence or carelessness.
+You will be entitled to public liability compensation if your child was injured because of a playground operator’s negligence or carelessness.
 Simply sustaining an injury at a playground in the absence of negligence, will not automatically entitle you to compensation.

 Examples: Johnny is swinging upside down on the monkey bars at a public playground when the bar he is hanging from snaps and he falls on his head sustaining severe spinal injuries.
 Johnny may be entitled to compensation from the local council for failing to inspect and maintain the monkey bars.